 Vaccination trends among Discovery Health administered medical scheme members

-- By 20 September 2021, just over half (55.9%) of all adult scheme members (over the age of 18) had been either partially or fully vaccinated for COVID-19.
+- By 28 November 2021, just under two thirds (61.1%) of all adult scheme members (over the age of 18) had been either partially or fully vaccinated for COVID-19 and just over 10% (11.3%) of all children between the ages of 12 and 17 had been either partially or fully vaccinated for COVID-19.

 - At the current rate of vaccination, it will take a further 213 days for 95% of the adult Discovery Health population to have received at least one vaccine dose.

 We set out to investigate three key areas of interest

 - The 7-day moving average of daily vaccinations.
 Are rates plateauing (staying the same with no changes) or declining?

 - Which clinical categories of members are likely to be vaccinated?
 This analysis looked at scheme members':

 - "COVID-19 personal resilience risk index" - a tool developed by Discovery Health to assist scheme members to estimate their risk of hospitalisation if they contract COVID-19.
 The tool classifies members as being in a "high" or "low" resilience category according to age, chronic illness profile and frequency of physical activity.
 Members who are in the low resilience category have a high risk of admission to hospital if they contract COVID-19 (and vice versa for members who are in the high resilience category).
 Members in the latter category tend to be in a younger age group, exercise frequently, or have no or few chronic conditions.

 - History of documented prior infection.
 A documented COVID-19 infection is based on PCR results data.